prometheusresearch/htsql/doc/showcase.rst

     ) AS o ON (o.school_code = s.code)
     GROUP BY s.name, o.avg_over_3;

-Not only this query is hard to read, it took several passes to get correct --- without the ``COALESCE`` you get results that look correct, but arn't.
+Not only is this SQL encoding is hard to read, it took several passes to get right --- without the ``COALESCE`` you get results that look correct, but arn't.

 .. htsql::
    :cut: 4